luigifreda/pyslam/docs/system_overview.md

 </p>

+This last diagram illustrates the architecture of the *Feature Matcher* module.
+At its core is the `feature_matcher_factory`, which instantiates matchers based on a specified `matcher_type`, such as `BF`, `FLANN`, `XFEAT`, `LIGHTGLUE`, and `LOFTR`.
+Each of these creates a corresponding matcher implementation (e.g., `BfFeatureMatcher`, `FlannFeatureMatcher`, etc.), all inheriting from a common `FeatureMatcher` interface.

+The `FeatureMatcher` class encapsulates several configuration parameters and components, including the matcher engine (`cv2.BFMatcher`, `FlannBasedMatcher`, `xfeat.XFeat`, etc.), as well as the `matcher_type`, `detector_type`, `descriptor_type`, `norm_type`, and `ratio_test` fields.
+This modular structure supports extensibility and facilitates switching between traditional and learning-based feature matching backends.

+The section [Supported matchers](../README.md#supported-matchers) reports a list of supported feature matchers.

 ### Loop Detector

 <p align="center">
 <img src="./images/loop_detector.png" alt="Loop Detector"  />
 </p>

+This diagram shows the architecture of the *Loop Detector* component.
+A central `loop_detector_factory` instantiates loop detectors based on the selected `global_descriptor_type`, which may include traditional descriptors (e.g., `DBOW2`, `VLAD`, `IBOW`) or deep learning-based embeddings (e.g., `NetVLAD`, `CosPlace`, `EigenPlaces`).

+Each descriptor type creates a corresponding loop detector implementation (e.g., `LoopDetectorDBoW2`, `LoopDetectorNetVLAD`), all of which inherit from a base class hierarchy.
+Traditional methods inherit directly from `LoopDetectorBase`, while deep learning-based approaches inherit from `LoopDetectorVprBase`, which itself extends `LoopDetectorBase`.
+This design supports modular integration of diverse place recognition techniques within a unified loop closure framework.

+The section [Supported loop closing methods](../README.md#supported-global-descriptors-and-local-descriptor-aggregation-methods) reports a list of supported loop closure methods with the adopted global descriptors and local descriptor aggregation methods.

 ### Depth Estimator

 <p align="center">
 <img src="./images/depth_estimator.png" alt="Depth Estimator"  />
 </p>

+The last diagram illustrates the architecture of the *Depth Estimator* module.
+A central `depth_estimator_factory` creates instances of various depth estimation backends based on the selected `depth_estimator_type`, including both traditional and learning-based methods such as `DEPTH_SGBM`, `DEPTH_RAFT_STEREO`, `DEPTH_ANYTHING_V2`, `DEPTH_MAST3R`, and `DEPTH_MVDUST3R`.

+Each estimator type instantiates a corresponding implementation (e.g., `DepthEstimatorSgbm`, `DepthEstimatorCrestereo`, etc.), all inheriting from a common `DepthEstimator` interface.
+This base class encapsulates shared dependencies such as the `camera`, `device`, and `model` components, allowing for modular integration of heterogeneous depth estimation techniques across stereo, monocular, and multi-view pipelines.

+Section [Supported depth prediction models](../README.md#supported-depth-prediction-models) provides a list of supported depth estimation/prediction models.

 ### Volumetric Integrator